-This asset management plan is to demonstrate responsive management of assets (and services provided from assets), compliance with regulatory requirements, and to communicate funding needed to provide the required levels of service over a 20 year planning period.
+This AM Plan is to demonstrate responsive management of assets (and services provided from assets), compliance with regulatory requirements, and to communicate funding needed to provide the required levels of service over a 20 year planning period.

-The asset management plan follows the format for AM Plans recommended in Section 4.2.6 of the International Infrastructure Management Manual.
+The AM Plan follows the format for AM Plans recommended in Section 4.2.6 of the International Infrastructure Management Manual.

-The asset management plan is to be read with the organisation's Asset Management Policy, Asset Management Strategy and the following associated planning documents:
+The AM Plan is to be read with the organisation's Asset Management Policy, Asset Management Strategy and the following associated planning documents:

-- Gwydir Shire Council Long Term Financial Plan - Gwydir Shire Council Management Plan - Gwydir Shire Council Delivery and Operational Plan - Gwydir Shire Council Community Strategic Plan
+Gwydir Shire Council Long Term Financial Plan Gwydir Shire Council Management Plan Gwydir Shire Council Delivery and Operational Plan Gwydir Shire Council Community Strategic Plan

-The infrastructure assets covered by this asset management plan are shown in Table 2.1.
-These assets are used to provide water supply services to its community.
+The infrastructure assets covered by this AM Plan are shown in Table 1.
+These assets are used to provide water supply services to the community.